Package 'season'

 resp

-response variable in the data set for which the means will be calculated.
+Response variable in data for which the means will be calculated.

 offsetpop